Back to Blog

 Kristie Le

 As crypto companies grow and manage larger volumes of digital assets, secure and efficient wallet infrastructure becomes mission-critical.
-Multi-party computation (MPC) wallets are emerging as the standard for key management.
-But once you decide on using MPC, there’s another key decision to make:
+MPC Wallets have become the critical infrastructure for Enterprise-grade Web3 security, replacing legacy multisig setups.

 TL;DR:

-- If your team requires maximum control - due to regulation, internal security, or risk posture - a self-hosted MPC wallet setup may be more suitable.
+• If your team requires maximum control - due to regulation, internal security, or risk posture - a self-hosted MPC wallet setup may be more suitable.

-- If time to market, operational efficiency, and ease of use are the priorities (especially for fast-moving startups), hosted MPC wallet services can offer a secure and developer-friendly alternative.
+• If time to market, operational efficiency, and ease of use are the priorities (especially for fast-moving startups), hosted MPC wallet services can offer a secure and developer-friendly alternative.

 How Self-Hosted MPC Wallets Work